dalibo/emaj/docs/en/parameters.rst

 | param_value_interval | INTERVAL | parameter value, if its type is time interval (otherwise NULL) |
 +----------------------+----------+----------------------------------------------------------------+

-The E-Maj extension installation procedure inserts a single row into the *emaj_param* table.
-This row, that should not be modified, describes parameter:

-* **version** : (text) current E-Maj version.

-But the E-Maj administrator may insert other rows into the *emaj_param* table to change the default value of some parameters.
+Once the *emaj* extension is installed, the *emaj_param* table is empty, all parameters having their default value.
+But the E-Maj administrator may insert rows to set up other values for any parameter.

 Presented in alphabetic order, the existing key values are: